tambetm/octave2048/README.md

 octave2048
 ==========

 This is 2048 game clone for Octave/Matlab.
-It's main use is study of playing algorithms.
+Its main use is study of playing algorithms.

 How to run one game session: